deer/pdf_util/README.md

 don't want to type `pdf_util merge ...` all the time.

 Personally, I have it installed like
-`deno install --allow-read --allow-write src/pdf_util.ts -n pdf` so that I can run `pdf merge ...`.
+`deno install --allow-read --allow-write --allow-net=cdn.deno.land,api.github.com --allow-run cli.ts -n pdf` so that I can run `pdf merge ...`.

+> Installing with a name will break the upgrade command.
+You can install the new
+> version manually.

 ## Usage